Yandex Cloud

 • How do I ensure my cluster is fault tolerant?

-• What should do I do if I get this or similar error: "disk size must be at least ... according to topics partitions number and replication factor, but size is ..."?
+• What should I do if I get this or similar error: "disk size must be at least ... according to topics partitions number and replication factor, but size is ..."?

-• How do I get the logs of my actions in the services?
+• How do I get the logs of my activity in the Yandex Cloud services?

 • How do I move a cluster to a different network?

-• How do I set up an alert that triggers as soon as a certain percentage of disk space has been used up?
+• How do I set up an alert that triggers as soon as a certain percentage of disk space is used up?

 • Can I connect to cluster hosts over SSH or get superuser privileges on hosts?

-• What should I do if I get the revocation check error when using PowerShell to obtain an SSL certificate?
+• What should I do if I get a revocation check error when using PowerShell to obtain an SSL certificate?

 • What should I do if the kafkacat: command not found error occurs?